(On Criticism of the Pure Devotee)

 The point here is not so much to demonstrate that Srila Prabhupada made efforts to treat women and men, gays and straights or all races equally, but to show that there is significant room in the Gaudiya Vaishnavism he represented to alter certain aspects of the tradition according to time and locality.
 In making these judgments the acarya understands which things in the tradition are relative and which things are absolute.
 Only the empowered genuine representative of the Lord is authorized to make such changes.

 Of course, so much of what Srila Prabhupada said was recorded and is now available for people to criticize and use to reject his absolute position.
-The standards of any society are in a constant state of change, so it is just a matter of time before people will add or subtract from what is currently considered correct.
+The standards of any society are in a constant state of change, so it is just a matter of time before people will add or subtract from what is currently considered socially correct.
 At all times, however, virtually all people imagine that their particular values are the most evolved and correct compared to both other cultures and previous times.
 Knowing this truly discriminating people will be hesitant to reject a great spiritual personality based on the flickering judgments of vox populi.

 The currently prevalent standard of secular people is to see everyone as ordinary or like them – atmavat manyate jagat – more intellectual downtown alcoholism.
 According to post-modern analysis, anyone attributed with absolute spiritual perfection is immediately suspect.
 Advocates of this standard will then spare nothing attempting to prove that such a person has the same foibles as others.
 However, these secular critics generally also place no value in using the human form of life to realize the absolute truth.
 For the most part their ideals consist of seeing that every human being has an equal right to enjoy the material resources we find around us, regardless of gender, race, etc. Many of them see spirituality as little more than the imposition of artificial values by some kind of pretender.
 They think all spirituality is cheating and are trying to prove that Srila Prabhupada is just like the many charlatans or hypocritical religious leaders of history.

-Although most are not as materialistic as such people, they are very much influenced by their forceful presentations.
+Although most are not as materialistic as such people, these more innocent are very much influenced by their forceful presentations.
 Additionally, these in-between people are usually only sentimentally interested in spirituality and rarely have more objective standards to evaluate the many different spiritual teachings.
 These are, however, the people that stand to benefit the most from reading Srila Prabhupada’s books, the place where he presents clear knowledge of the absolute truth, God, and the objective science of attaining and knowing Him.

 Srila Prabhupada: So-called gurus, they are so-called gurus.
 They are not gurus.
 That is already explained.
 If one does not speak what Krishna speaks, he is not guru.
 If you accept so-called guru, that is your misfortune.
 What can be done?